The Samui Elephant Sanctuary

 The final goal of this process is to train elephants to work with tourists by forcing them to ride tourists on their back.
 They are also frequently used in shows for dancing, playing musical instruments, painting or also playing football…

 Trekking is the main activity in the elephant tourism industry, and for this activity, elephants start working very young.
-Knowing that their body are growing and developing, carrying tourists on their back will cause long term healthy problems.
+Knowing that their body is growing and developing, carrying tourists on their back will cause long term health problems.
 Indeed, elephants are working long hours carrying tourists without having food, water, and rest.
-This is important to remember that they are carrying a heavy chair on which tourists are sitting down, and this heavy chair is put on their spines that can damage their backs and lead pains.
+This is important to remember that they are carrying a heavy chair on which tourists are sitting down, and this heavy chair is put on their spines that can damage their backs.

 Each elephant is not only giving you a ride, but he is giving a ride to many other more tourists in a single day for one thing: only money!

-And what is happen when they are not working?
+And what is happening when they are not working?

 When they are not working, elephants live with short chains on front and back legs restricting any movement.

 Elephant Nature Park is a concept started in 1992 with Lek Chailert, who is the founder.